-Hydrogen to Humber (H2H) Saltend, led by Equinor, will establish a world leading hydrogen production plant with carbon capture at px Group's Saltend Chemicals Park, helping to decarbonise the UK's largest emitting industrial region.

-Carbon capture and storage hydrogen

-The H2H Saltend project will be one of the kick-starter projects for a carbon dioxide (CO2) and hydrogen pipeline infrastructure network connecting energy-intensive industrial sites throughout the region, offering businesses the options to capture their emissions and fuel-switch to hydrogen.
+We're leading a project called Zero Carbon Humber (ZCH) to decarbonise the UK's biggest industrial cluster.
+Hydrogen to Humber (H2H) Saltend, led by Equinor, is ZCH's anchor project.
+It will establish a world leading hydrogen production plant with carbon capture at px Group's Saltend Chemicals Park.
+The H2H Saltend project will be the starting point for a carbon dioxide (CO_2) and hydrogen pipeline network connecting energy-intensive industrial sites throughout the region, offering businesses the options to capture their emissions or fuel-switch to hydrogen.

-Alongside partners in the East Coast Cluster including BP, Drax, SSE Thermal and Centrica, we expect to protect existing jobs and create thousands of new ones, while supporting skills, apprenticeships, education and supply chain opportunities in the region.
+Our partners in the ZCH project include (amongst others) Drax, SSE Thermal, National Grid and British Steel.
+Between us, we expect to protect 55,000 existing jobs in the Humber and create 49,000 new ones, while supporting skills, apprenticeships, and educational opportunities in the region.